 A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

-In our experience, we’ve seen owners of a home-based food assume that they are free to trade at market stalls and events using the same licence.
+In our experience, we’ve seen owners of a home-based food business assume that they are free to trade at market stalls and events selling food using the same licence.
 However, this is not true.

 Contact us today to secure your temporary food stall licence without delay!